Office of the Yi Dynasty

-Yiwangjik assumed all responsibility for the former imperial family's affairs, including the imperial household, property, rituals, and institutions such as the museum, zoo and gardens set up at Changgyeonggung Palace.
-Likewise it also continued the record-keeping traditions of the Seongjeonwon Diaries and the imperial Annals.
+Yiwangjik took over the responsibilities of the former Gungnaebu of the Korean Empire.
+This included the imperial household, property, rituals, and institutions such as the museum, zoo and gardens set up at Changgyeonggung Palace.
+Likewise it also continued the record-keeping traditions of the Seongjeonwon Diaries and the imperial Veritable Records.
 However, unlike the situation before 1910 where the Korean emperor could make decisions regarding the budget and staffing, the ex-emperor had no such power over Yiwangjik, a department of the Imperial Household Ministry.
 For similar reasons, the current South Korean government considers imperial records written under Japanese supervision to be unreliable, and is the reason why its nomination of the Annals for UNESCO Memory of the World registration excluded the volumes relating to Gojong and Sunjong and unlike the Annals for Joseon's other 25 kings does not consider the post-1910 Annals to be National Treasures.

-Yi-wang-jik, or Ri-o-shoku, translates to the Yi Kings' Household.
+Yi-wang-jik, or Ri-o-shoku, translates to the "Yi Kings' Household".
 (Compare to the Emperor Emeritus' Household, Jyokou-shoku 上皇職, or the Crown Prince's Household Koushi-shoku 皇嗣職 of the present-day Imperial Household Agency.)
 Yi-wang or Ri-o (李王), literally "King Yi", is the title devised for the ex-Emperor of Korea within the Kazoku system.
 Other translations of the name into English exist.
 After WWII, the US Military Government officially used the name Prince Lee Household.

 Yiwangjik's offices were at Changdeokgung Palace on the site of what is now the Changdeokgung Management Office.
 The Yiwangjik building, as well as many Yiwangjik records, burned down in a suspected arson on the night of 6 June 1960.